Monthly Archives: December 2025

 Caveats/Limitations

 The study only looked at open source projects, which aren’t really comparable to production code bases.
-Also, adoption is inferred from committed Cursor configuration files which I would say is a reasonably reliable signal of usage within those projects, however the control group is not necessarily AI usage free, code in those repositories may still have been created using Copilot, Claude Code or other tools.
+Also, adoption is inferred from committed Cursor configuration files which I would say is a reasonably reliable signal of usage within those projects.
+However the control group is not necessarily AI usage free, code in those repositories may still have been created using Copilot, Claude Code or other tools.

 My Takeaways